luyadev/luya/docs/guide/app-module.md

 # Project Module

-A very important behvaior in *LUYA* projects are **modules**.
+A very important behavior in *LUYA* projects are **modules**.
 You can always use modules to put your own custom and reusable logic inside.
 For instance you can put database logic inside of the via ActiveRecord models.
-A module can also provided informations for other module, for example [CMS Blocks](app-blocks.md).
+A module can also provide informations for other module, for example [CMS Blocks](app-blocks.md).

+## Module Types

 There are two different types of Modules:

 + [Admin](app-admin-module.md) - Contains Models, Migrations Administration, [NgRest Crud](ngrest-concept.md).
 + [Frontend](app-module-frontend.md) - Contains controllers and views, logic for frontend implementations.

-> In order to create your custom modules you can run the [Console Command](luya-console.md) `module/create` wizzard.
+> In order to create your custom modules you can run the [Console Command](luya-console.md) `module/create` wizard.

 Structure of Modules